Michaeln1999/pdxMichael.github.io/another-page.md

 title: Another Page
 ---

-This program lets the user pick a number between 0-2 and the computer also chooses a number between 0-2 whoever chooses the number that's bigger wins the game.
+This program lets the user pick a number between 0-2 and the computer also chooses a number between 0-2 whoever chooses the number that's higher wins the game.

 print("Hi please pick a number.
 Your choices are 0, 1, 2.
 The number with whoever randomly picks the higher number wins!")